khyatimahajan/infogent/README.md

 ### Evaluation on Frames

-To run the information aggregation process on FanOutQA:
+To run the information aggregation process on Frames Dataset:
 ```bash
 cd direct-api-driven
 mkdir -p results